mmiddleton/mmiddleton-fish546/analyses/Software_documentation_on_Mac.md

-#Downloading software to Mac Desktop
+#Downloading software to Mac

+All analyses were performed on a Mac Desktop computer (OS 10.11.6).
+Below are descriptions of how software was downloaded for these analyses and what versions of the software were used.

 ##`BLAST`